 \subsubsection{Variation in a family}

 R. Devaney \emph{et al.} studied the family $f_\lambda(z)=z^2+\lambda/z^2$ for $\lambda \in \C-\{0\}$ \cite{devaney:look:uminsky:IUMJ05}.
 Figure \ref{fig:devaney-2-2-param} shows the bifurcation locus in the parameter plane for this family.
-(The four critical points at fourth roots of~$\lambda$ end up in the same orbit for this family, so analysis is simpler; see Eq.~\eqref{eq:devaney-orbits}.)
+(The four critical points at fourth roots of~$\lambda$ end up in the same orbit for this family, making it a critical orbit variety \cite{BdM13:SpecialCurves} and simplifying the analysis; see Eq.~\eqref{eq:devaney-orbits}.)